What is AccessP2P?

 Where can I learn more about AccessP2P?

-Will I get a certificate upon completion of the program?
+Do you deliver a certificate upon completion of the program?